-- Written by DAVID BROOKS, OpEd Columnist New York Times, December 20, 2010
+- Contributed by DAVID BROOKS, OpEd Columnist New York Times, December 20, 2010 DAVID BROOKS, OpEd Columnist New York Times, December 20, 2010

 If you haven't seen it yet, you might enjoy this fascinating article by David Brooks, OpEd columnist for the New York Times, about a scholar named Erica Brown, who leads Torah study groups in the Washington, D.C. area for the purpose of creating "arduous countercultural communities."